 Shoulder, Hip and Knee Injections help relieve pain caused by inflammation and can hence, improve joint movement.
 They may be very useful to allow you to engage in physical therapy sooner and to further extend and therefore speed your recovery.
 Blossom Pain Management will offer steroid and topical anesthetic injections to selected patients.

-Ketamine infusion therapy works to treat CRPS by addressing the transmission and perception of pain in the nervous system.
-Ketamine is a NMDA receptor antagonist which can interact with receptors involved with pain transmission and central sensitization.
+Infusion therapy works to treat CRPS by addressing the transmission and perception of pain in the nervous system.
+Infusions are an NMDA receptor antagonist which can interact with receptors involved with pain transmission and central sensitization.
 The medication has analgesic properties that also affect the production of nitric oxide, which is also involved in pain perception.
 Most patients achieve 3 months of pain relief after completing a full series of infusions.
-The number of ketamine infusions required depends on the type of problem the patient is experiencing.
+The number of infusions required depends on the type of problem the patient is experiencing.
 We observe responses with the trial infusions.
 Up to ten infusions are recommended depending on response to trial infusions.

-Ketamine does have side effects that may be undesirable for patients.
+Infusions do have side effects that may be undesirable for patients.
 It can interrupt blood supply to the brain and reduce concentration.
-Some pharmaceutical companies are developing variants of the ketamine drug that maintains its antidepressant effects but removes its symptoms and side effects.
+Some pharmaceutical companies are developing variants of the drug that maintains its antidepressant effects but removes its symptoms and side effects.

 Is known to be unresponsive to opioid medications.
 Those suffering from neuropathic pain have limited options for treatment.
 Neuropathic pain can include damage to nerve fibers or tissues, characterized as a burning sensation.
 There is no definite overall cause for neuropathic pain, but it is associated with several conditions such as chemotherapy, diabetes, and shingles.
 Some success has been observed with non-steroidal anti-inflammatory drugs such as ibuprofen, but some conditions may be too severe to respond to even these medications.

-Recent research has shown that ketamine can help alleviate the pain caused by neuropathic conditions.
+Recent research has shown that infusions can help alleviate the pain caused by neuropathic conditions.
 But this is also a popular recreational hallucinogenic drug, which means its use has some risks.
-Ketamine is generally administered as a topical gel.
+Infusions are generally administered as a topical gel.
 The anesthetic dulls the nervous response and nerves associated with pain.

-The effects of ketamine can include hallucinations and psychotic episodes, it is a low-safety option for treating ongoing pain management.
-Ketamine infusions have increased in availability for patients experiencing chronic pain.
+The effects of infusions can include hallucinations and psychotic episodes, it is a low-safety option for treating ongoing pain management.
+Infusions have increased in availability for patients experiencing chronic pain.
 The drug is administered in a monitored setting.
 Additional boosters are required after the initial dose to ensure the medication provides the complete effect.

 Acute Pain Management